micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-2-rashi_en.md

 <b>Under the whole heaven.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This teaches that the sun stood still for Moshe on the day of the war against Og, and [the victory] became known under the whole heaven.

 ### passuk 26
 <b>From the wilderness of Kedeimos.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Even though the Almighty did not command me to declare peace to Sichon, I learned to do so from [what happened] in the wilderness of Sinai, from [the giving of] the Torah which preceded קָּדְמָה [the creation of] the world.
-When the Holy One Blessed is He, came to give [the Torah to] Bnei Yisroel, He solicited Essav and Yishmael about it [first].
+When the Holy One Blessed is He, came to give [the Torah to] Bnei Yisroel, He solicited Eisov and Yishmael about it [first].
 It was certainly known to Him that they would not accept it but nevertheless He greeted them in peace.
 Similarly, I too approached Sichon with words of peace. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another explanation of “From the wilderness of Kedeimos”: From You I learned — [from You] Who existed before the creation of the world.
 You could have sent one bolt of lightning to burn up the Egyptians, but You sent me from the wilderness to go to Pharaoh to say to him gently, “Send My people.”

 ### passuk 27

 ### passuk 28

 ### passuk 29
-<b>As the descendants of Essav did for me.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This does not refer to [our] passing through their land but only regarding their selling food and water.
+<b>As the descendants of Eisov did for me.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This does not refer to [our] passing through their land but only regarding their selling food and water.
 <b>Until I will have crossed the Yardein.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This refers to the statement, “Let me pass through [your land].

 ### passuk 30